 Today, a patent is a covenant between a government, representing the public interest, and the inventor of a novel and useful technology (the “invention”) by which, in return for publicly disclosing (“teaching”) the details of the invention, the inventor is granted exclusive property rights in the invention and its use for a specified period of time.

-In the United States, a patentable technology can be a mechanical or electronic device or apparatus; a living “manufacture,” such as an animal, plant, virus, or bacteria not produced by natural means; a new composition of matter, such as a chemical compound, or a molecule, or chain of molecules comprising a gene; a process or the product of a process, including a process defined in computer software; or, in certain instances, a design.
+In the United States, a patentable technology can be a mechanical or electronic device or apparatus; a living “manufacture,” such as an animal, plant, virus, or bacteria not produced by natural means; a new composition of matter, such as a chemical compound, or a molecule, or chain of molecules; a process or the product of a process, including a process defined embodied in a computer; or, in certain instances, a design.
 The fundamental requirements of any patentable invention, however, are that it be useful and novel and that it is not obvious or anticipated.